dbca-wa/sdis/docs/source/workflows.rst

 This allows them to review documents (Concept Plans, Project Plans, Progress Reports, Closure Forms, Student Reports), update them if appropriate, and submit further up the approval chain, or request updates from the authors.

+Program Leaders can review other programs' projects as well, because:
+* some projects are registered under one SCD program, but administered under another
+* PLs can stand in for each other
+* we assume (as everything is logged), that no PL will act without SCMT's approval

 Directorate
 ===========